VictorDPetrov/VictorDPetrov/README.md

 - 👀 I’m interested in Coding

-  - 🔭 I’m currently starting new project called: Apartna
+  - 🔭 I'm currently working on a project, called: Apartna

+ - 📫 How to reach me: **vdpetrov55@outlook.com**

  - 🌱 I’m currently Studying Computer Science